Applying for reasonable adjustments

 - Know your rights: Do some research, check out your company’s policies and advice for staff on sick leave, flexible working, disability.
 If you are unsure where to find the information, your manager, HR, Health & Safety, or union rep should be able to signpost you.
 Organisations such as ACAS and GovUK website as well as your union website will have information on your rights within the workplace.

-- Speak with your employer about your workplace needs, this could be your line manager, Human resources, Occupational Health practitioner or your Health & safety representative.
+- Speak with your employer about your workplace needs, this could be your line manager, Human Resources, an Occupational Health practitioner or your Health and Safety representative.

 - If you are a member of a trade union, your union rep can be a good source of support.
 The union website will often have helpful information too.